softchris/mayan-mystica/app/game/rooms/challenge1.md

 To read your texts, you'll need to view them on the web.

-Clone [this repo](https://github.com/jlooper/azure-maya-mystery-challenge-1) and follow the instructions on the README to launch the site on Azure Static Sites.
+Clone [this repo](https://github.com/jlooper/azure-maya-mystery-challenge-1) and follow the instructions on the README to launch the site on Azure Static Apps.

 <hr/>

-Make sure to [Login](./login) to save your progress and continue next month!
+Make sure to [Login](../login) to save your progress and continue next month!

 <hr/>